SLUGIS/performanceMeasures/README.md

 12. Clone this **performanceMeasures** repo to your desktop.
 Copy and paste your newly exported FOS and BOA layers into the `\data` folder in this repo.

-##BEFORE COMMITING CHANGES
+##BEFORE COMMITTING CHANGES

 ####¡¡¡Test it by opening the index.html in a browser  first to ensure it is working before you commit it to the gh-pages branch!!!
 --------------------------------------------------------------------------------------------------------------------------

 ###Statistics Graph
-The statistics graph is made using [Plotly](https://plot.ly/ "Plotly") under a `slugis` account wth standard email and password credentials.
+The statistics graph is made using [Plotly](https://plot.ly/ "Plotly") under a `slugis` account with standard email and password credentials.
 The graph is a stacked bar chart.
 Follow these steps to create the chart:

 1. Create a new grid under the Workspace tab in Plotly.